sjspielman/tasty/virtual-workshop/workshop-materials.md

 ### Github Repositories

-CCDL training materials are available on Github, in either this repository or our shared [training-modules repository](https://github.com/AlexsLemonade/training-modules).
+Data Lab training materials are available on Github, in either this repository or our shared [training-modules repository](https://github.com/AlexsLemonade/training-modules).

 ### Slides